klabhub/EFMouse/README.md

 Clone the repository from github `git clone https://github.com/klabhub/EFMouse.git`

-Analyzing results with reference to the Allen mouse atlas requires the open-source [FSL package](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/) (FSL applies a transformation to the simulation results to map them to the Allen atlas).
+Analyzing results with reference to the Allen mouse atlas requires the open-source [FSL package](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/).
 We recommend using FSL 6.7.0 onwards.
+(FSL applies a transformation to the simulation results to map them to the Allen atlas.)

 ## Tutorial
 To get started, open [montage_4x1.mlx](https://github.com/klabhub/EFMouse/blob/main/montage_4x1.mlx) or [montage_1x1.mlx](https://github.com/klabhub/EFMouse/blob/main/montage_1x1.mlx) in Matlab and follow the compute pipeline, the analysis suggestions,